 Destination: Sri Lanka

-The Skeleton Coast is one of the most beautiful places on earth, with everything from soaring dunes and plains to deep canyons, mountains, saltpans and freshwater springs.
-Wildlife includes huge colonies of Cape fur seals, and travelling by light aircraft provides stunning views of the shipwreck littered coastline and its remarkable natural features.
+The Skeleton Coast is one of the most beautiful places on earth, with soaring dunes and plains to deep canyons, mountains, saltpans and freshwater springs.
+Wildlife includes huge colonies of Cape fur seals, and travelling by light aircraft provides stunning views of the coastline and its remarkable natural features.

 Uganda’s oldest protected area is a 500 square kilometre reserve that lies in the Rift Valley, between the Rwenzori Mountains and Lake Albert.
 Its diverse habitats of riverine forest, woodland and acacia savannah support a wealth of wildlife, and the area is also rich in birdlife, with some 400 recorded species.

 Sasan Gir National Park preserves the remaining population of critically endangered Asiatic lion, whose territory once extended as far afield as Persia.
 The terrain is one of arid, rocky hills separated by deep, well-watered valleys, with beautiful stands of teak, acacia and dhak trees interspersed with grassy plains.

 Tarangire National Park is one of Africa’s best kept secrets.
 Dominated by the Tarangire River, the landscape is a rich mix of trees, grassland plains, swamps and rocky outcrops providing habitats for superb wildlife.
 There are vast herds of elephants and Cape buffalo here, and the area is also excellent for birds of prey and provides a superb habitat for many other species.

 Satpura National Park is one of India’s most intriguing wildlife destinations.
 Walking safaris are possible here and hides have been built in its meadows, forested plateaux and mountains, which are shared by a number of mammal species, including sloth bear, leopard and bison.